Search

 The process for handling reports ensures the protection and safety of reported persons in connection with investigation and handling.
 Personal data may not be stored for longer than required by the matter.
 This means that personal data in reports that are not deemed to involve serious irregularities or misconduct must be deleted and removed quickly in accordance with established procedures.

 A whistleblower case can lead to various measures such as reporting a person to the police, reporting a person to the staff disciplinary board or the dismissal of suspicions, if the investigation shows that no wrongdoing has been committed.
+It is the HR manager who decides on measures in whistle-blowing cases.

 A report, which is written off somewhere in the process, may still be relevant to proceed with, albeit not as a regular whistleblower case.
 Here, the external supplier can guide the notifier and also the university.